-When winter backpacking in Colorado?
+When winter backpacking in the snow?
 The above stoves do not fit my needs.
-I am melting a lot of snow for hot water and need something that is efficient in cold weather.
+I am melting much snow for hot water and need something efficient in cold weather.
 I take a white gas stove.

 One of the challenges of backpacking in winter is the snow.
 In particular, where to stick your stove on it.
 When you light your stove, the heat will cause the stove to sink into the snow as it is heating up your glop du jour.
 No fun.

-A few tried and true methods have been used by people over the years: Bottom of an avy shovel, an old license plate, plywood, commercial solutions and even foil-wrapped cardboard.
+A few tried and true methods have been used by people over the years: The bottom of an avy shovel, an old license plate, plywood, commercial solutions, and even foil-wrapped cardboard.

 All can work.

-It is simple, cheap, effective and light.
-As a bonus, this dirt bagger design works as a heat reflector, too.
+It is simple, cheap, effective, and light.
+As a bonus, this dirt bagger design also works as a heat reflector.
+It’s a piece of scrap foam and foil.
+Easy!

 Here are the handy dandy steps: